 Section 4 - A vacancy in the position of any officer-elect or director-elect shall be filled by action of the remaining directors-elect.

-Section 5 –
+Section 5 – The terms of office for each officer shall be one-year.

 Article 4 Duties of Officers